MicrosoftDocs/win32/desktop-src/TaskSchd/retrieving-task-property-examples.md

 ---
 title: Retrieving Task Property Examples
-description: To retrieve the properties of a task, call ITaskScheduler Activate to get retrieve the interface of the task object, then call the appropriate ITask method to retrieve the task property that you are interested in. ms.assetid: '9ec9d836-c735-4a32-96b1-3dbd0a31b22a'
+description: To retrieve the properties of a task, call ITaskScheduler Activate to get retrieve the interface of the task object, then call the appropriate ITask method to retrieve the task property that you are interested in. ms.assetid: 9ec9d836-c735-4a32-96b1-3dbd0a31b22a
+keywords:
-keywords: ["retrieving task properties Task Scheduler"]
+- retrieving task properties Task Scheduler ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Retrieving Task Property Examples

-To retrieve the properties of a task, call [**ITaskScheduler::Activate**](itaskscheduler-activate.md) to get retrieve the interface of the task object, then call the appropriate [**ITask**](itask.md) method to retrieve the task property that you are interested in.
+To retrieve the properties of a task, call [**ITaskScheduler::Activate**](/windows/win32/Mstask/nf-mstask-itaskscheduler-activate?branch=master) to get retrieve the interface of the task object, then call the appropriate [**ITask**](/windows/win32/Mstask/nn-mstask-itask?branch=master) method to retrieve the task property that you are interested in.
 The code examples listed at the bottom of the page show how to retrieve the different task properties.

 The code examples listed at the bottom of the page show how to retrieve the properties that are unique to task objects.
 For other [*work item*](w.md#-msb-work-items-gly) properties that also apply to tasks, see [Retrieving Work Item Examples](retrieving-work-item-property-examples.md).